yankai364/Pirate-Dash-360-Tutorial/readme.md

 </details>

-### c.
+### 4.3.
 Mapping Spark AR Objects to JavaScript Objects

 We will now map objects on both the Studio and code together.